 “I think YOU’VE maybe seen too many of those movies now,” said Terry.
 “But seriously, it was just the wind.
 Now come out from behind the door, please.”

-Well, I wasn’t keen – I mean, I’ve watched a LOT of horror movies now, and I think I know when I’m in one – but my parents joined in the persuasion, and my dad opened a bottle of wine, so gradually I was coaxed out.
+Well, I wasn’t keen — I mean, I’ve watched a LOT of horror movies now, so I think I know when I’m in one — but my parents joined in with the persuasion, and my dad opened a bottle of wine, so gradually I was coaxed out.
 I resumed my seat at the table, this time angling it TOWARDS the window rather than away from it (So I could see Them coming, obviously) and the night continued, as dark and stormy as ever, but now with added “tapping”.
 And also with added wine.

 As we all sat there, talking though, my eyes roved around the room, and happened upon this dresser at one end of it:

 Now, I had noticed this item before, obviously.
 As I looked at it now, however, it suddenly occurred to me that it was the only item of furniture in the house I HADN’T yet ransacked, in the hope of finding something interesting.
 (Well, other than the furniture in the Dungeon Room, obviously.
 I hadn’t checked it out, because I was too scared to go into that room, ever.)
 But I had lived my entire life in the hope of somehow stumbling across a mystery, Famous Five/Nancy Drew style, solving it, and then FINALLY having some material to put in that novel I’d been wanting to write since I was 11.
 Maybe tonight would be the night it would finally happen?
 I mean, probably not, because I figured the whole “mysterious tapping at the window” thing was probably enough excitement for one night, but you never know, so I got up and started rummaging through the drawers.

 “What are you doing?” asked Terry, his drink poised halfway to his lips.